RohanTrix/Competitive-Practice/README.md

 13. Jump Game II (DP) --Hard
 14. First Unique Character in a String
 15. Best Time to Buy and Sell Stock (DP)
+16. Best Time to Buy and Sell Stock 2 (DP)
+17.

 ## SPOJ